 8 Tips to Improve Learning Martial Arts

 Keep a notebook in your backpack or car.
 Jot down the subtle points that your martial arts teacher pointed out in class.

-This is also a great place to put theories, strategies, and philosophical tidbits, as well as mistakes, tweaks, etc., that your teacher actually pointed out in the martial art class.
+This handy notebook is also a great place to put theories, strategies, and philosophical tidbits, as well as mistakes, tweaks, etc., that your teacher actually pointed out in the martial art class.

 2. Perfect, Maintain, Use & Watch The Basics

 “If your Horse (stance) is weak, then you have nothing at all.”

 This common phrase (at least in Kung Fu) exemplifies the importance of mastering the fundamentals of your system.
 For example, in most Kung Fu styles, we have this thing called 基 本 功 Jī Běn Gōng or Basic Skills.